Muntaser-Abukhadijah/bisan/what_is_next.md

 ### 27/Sep/2025 [Planed]
-1. Update Bisan to be able to get any new data from Hasad without beaking existing data
+1. Update Bisan to be able to get any new data from Hasad without beaking existing data [:Done]
+2. Refactoring and bug fixes [:inprogrss]

 ### 11/Sep/2025
 1. Import all Metras data in a way that you don't need to remove eveything in database or meilisearch index.